Worst singularities of plane curves of given degree

 If $t_1\geqslant 2$, then it follows from \eqref{equation:lemma:proof-m0-small-1} that

-because $a\leqslant\frac{1}{d_1}$.
+because $a_1\leqslant\frac{1}{d_1}$.
 This shows that $t_1=1$.

 Since $t_1=1$ and $t_n=0$, there exists an irreducible component of the curve $T_P$ that passes through $P$ and is different from $T_1$ and $T_n$.
-In particular, $n\geqslant 3$.
-Without loss of generality, I may assume that this irreducible component is $T_2$.
+In particular, we have $n\geqslant 3$.
+Without loss of generality, we may assume $P\in T_2$.
 Then $T_2$ is smooth at $P$ by Lemma~\ref{lemma:proof-two-smooth-curves}.